 - Before the user applies the OTP for that transaction, an attacker intercepts the OTP and uses it to process a transaction for Rs.1000.
 Irrespective of the attacker’s location, and transaction amount, the fraudulent transaction is considered legitimate.
 And the attacker successfully receives the amount.

-CloudSEK’s research team tested payment provider with various banking systems to confirm the flaw.
+CloudSEK’s research team tested Popular with various banking systems to confirm the flaw.
 We found that the same OTP is valid for 180 seconds or more, for any transaction, provided the OTP has not been used already.
 The screenshots below prove the same:

-With the increasing number of online transactions, flaws such as payment provider’s make users vulnerable to threat actors.
+With the increasing number of online transactions, flaws such as Popular Payment Gateway’s make users vulnerable to threat actors.
 Apart from financial losses, it could impact the reputation of the payment gateway, and the online portals using it.

-Note: The Popular payment provider became aware of this flaw on the 3rd of August, 2019.
-The security team closed the issue and marked it as a known functionality on August 12, 2019.
+Note: Popular Payment Gateway became aware of this flaw on the 3rd of August, 2019.
+The security team at Popular Payment Gateway closed the issue and marked it as a known functionality on August 12, 2019.
 And publicly disclosed the flaw on August 25, 2019.
-They recommend that portals using its payment gateway should fix the vulnerability, to avoid security incidents.
+Popular Payment Gateway recommends that portals using its payment gateway should fix the vulnerability, to avoid security incidents.